Navigating Provident Fund Rules for Non-Indian Employees: What Are Your Experiences?

 Dear All,

-My company has hired a Japanese Faculty member as an Employee with monthly salary with regular deduction as any Indian employee,
+My company has hired a Japanese faculty member as an employee with a monthly salary and regular deductions like any Indian employee.
+I would like to know:

-1. Is Provident Fund applicable for a non Indian employee??
+1. Is Provident Fund applicable for a non-Indian employee?

 2. What do other companies do in this matter?

-3. What is the salary structure for non Indian employees then??
+3. What is the salary structure for non-Indian employees then?

-Thanks in advance, appreciate your help.
+Thanks in advance; I appreciate your help.

 Anuradha